sven-ito/boba/README.md

 **TODO**:

-- mobile optimizations
+- error handling : 17
-- mobile testing
+- code refactoring: remove duplicate code : 16
-- turn it into an JIRA Plugin
+- allow multiple prio reasons per choice : 15
-- add Selenium tests
+- allow predefined comments / prio reasons : 13
-- error handling
+- Helpbox with advice on how to make a decision (left side, Bootstrap Affix?) : 13
-- consitency check for choices
+- progress bar : 13
-- allow predefined comments / prio reasons
+- grey out buttons that can no yet be used : 12
-- allow multiple prio reasons per choice
+- add Selenium tests : 10
-- code refactoring: function Java doc comments
+- code refactoring: modularity : 10
-- code refactoring: remove duplicate code
+- reduce number of buttons : 10
-- code refactoring: modularity
+- text hint boxes should be hidden and only appear once the step can be done : 10
-- code class modularity -> separate file
+- code class modularity -> separate file : 9
-- Helpbox with advice on how to make a decision (left side, Bootstrap Affix?)
+- code refactoring: function Java doc comments : 8
-- grey out buttons that can no yet be used
+- mobile testing : 5
-- reduce number of buttons
+- consitency check for choices : 3
-- text hint boxes should be hidden and only appear once the step can be done
+- introduce OOP : 3
-- progress bar
+- mobile optimizations : 2
-- server side coding
+- turn it into an JIRA Plugin : 2
-- introduce OOP
+- server side coding : 0

 **DONE**: